styluslabs/maps/README.md

 Displaying a vector map requires a source of vector tiles and a style for specifying how to draw features from the tiles.

-The heirarchy for vector tiles consists of:
+The hierarchy for vector tiles consists of:

 * Container: filesystem (each tile as a separate file), mbtiles (an sqlite file), pmtiles (special flat file format)
 * Tile encoding: PBF (protocol buffer format), GeoJSON, etc.